British Choirs on the Net

 • Northern Spirit, Durham A mixed-voice choir of about 30 talented students and graduates based in Newcastle and Durham, performing a wide range of music styles.

-• Northern Voices, N. Cheshire Northern Voices is a small group of amateur singers, led by a professional MD.
+• Northern Voices, Cheshire Northern Voices is a small group of amateur singers, led by a professional MD.
 We sing short unaccompanied works including madrigals, liturgical works and secular songs, mostly from the 16th & 20th centuries.

 • Norwich Harmony Norwich Harmony Ladies Barbershop Chorus are singers of all ages and from all walks of life who share a love of this style of harmony and a passion for singing and performing.